justinnoor/pfhowto/README.md

 ### Antispoofing

 Spoofing is the practice of using fake IP addresses to disguise the real host address, typically for malicious purposes.
-[PF](https://man.openbsd.org/pf) knows when certain IP addresses are traveling in directions that are impossible, and has a built-in keyword to deal with them.
+[PF](https://man.openbsd.org/pf) knows when certain IP addresses are traveling in directions that are impossible, and has a built-in keyword to deal with them quickly.

 Add antispoofing:
 ```